 A few years back I decided I was going to start measuring ingredients by weight for all my baking.
 I bought an OXO food scale and plunged into the world of pounds and ounces, and it completely transformed the way I bake.
 To this day, that scale is one of the best kitchen purchases I've ever made.
 Measuring the traditional way (by volume, with cups) works, but it's a flawed system.
 Ingredients are more likely to be measured incorrectly, which can potentially throw off a recipe completely.
 Flour in particular is one of the easiest ingredients to mis-measure, and at the same time one of the most important to measure correctly in order to ensure the success of a recipe.
 SO, if you don't own a scale, it's crucial that you measure your flour properly by hand.
 Today we're learning how to do that!
-Plus - even better - I've teamed up with OXO to give away a brand new 11 lb food scale to one veryyyy lucky reader.
-More details on that below!

 There's some discrepancy over how much a single cup of flour should weigh (which just goes to show why weighing your ingredients is the much simpler route, since 1 pound will always be 1 pound), but most sources will figure it somewhere between 4 ¼ - 4 ½ ounces.
 All the recipes you find on this blog will equate 4 ¼ ounces to 1 cup of flour.
 This isn't something you need to be concerned with if you're creating your own recipe or following one with weight measurements already listed, but in the event that the recipe you're looking at is written in volume measurements only, you're much better off whipping out a scale and weighing out 4 ¼ ounces for every cup called for.
 The same really goes for every ingredient in a recipe, but flour is one of the most crucial.